 - there are many 3-in-1 bariatric, or heavy-duty bedside commodes for larger individuals with far greater weight capacities – the bariatric models start at around 350 – 400 lb and go up to over 1000 lb in some cases

 - 3-in-1 commodes come in varying widths, the wider models are usually labelled extra wide frame or extra wide

 - some extra wide models also have slightly wider seats as well, and it will typically be stipulated in the name if they do

-- there are models of 3-in-1 which have drop arms – these are intended for individuals who require side access to transfer to the commode form a bed or a wheelchair, but can be very useful if you have to help some one clean themselves as you can just move the arm out of the way
+- there are models of 3-in-1 which have drop arms – these are intended for individuals who require side access to transfer to the commode from a bed or a wheelchair, but can be very useful if you have to help someone clean themselves as you can just move the arm out of the way

 - some come with padded seats and back rests for extra comfort

 - usually these commodes have adjustable height legs, but the amount they adjust by can vary a little, so if you are intending to use one as a raised toilet seat or a toilet safety frame, you will want to check the height of your toilet bowl rim – the legs tend to adjust anywhere in the range of 17″- 23″